 Note: This is a research note supplementing the book Unscarcity, now available for purchase.
 These notes expand on concepts from the main text.
 Start here or get the book.

-Sacred Diversity: Religious and Secular Coexistence in MOSAIC
+Sacred Diversity: Religious and Secular Coexistence in the MOSAIC

 Summary: 84% of humans identify with a religious tradition.
 Any civilization blueprint that ignores their deepest questions isn’t a blueprint at all.
-This article explores how the MOSAIC accommodates radically different answers to ultimate questions while maintaining coherent governance.
-The key insight: you don’t need metaphysical agreement to share a civilization.
+This article explores how the MOSAIC (the federated network of self-governing communities that forms this book’s alternative to nation-states) accommodates radically different answers to ultimate questions while maintaining coherent governance.
+The key insight: you don’t need to agree on the meaning of life to share a civilization.

 The Problem of Pluralism